Director of Government Relations, the Boeing Company

 After graduating from the Kennedy School, Williams spent nearly five years working for the Judicial Council for the state, focusing on budget issues and labor relations.
 After Burton waved the court decision in his hand, Williams decided his first instinct about lawyers was right.
 He applied to McGeorge and attended at night while continuing to work for Burton on criminal justice, judiciary, banking and consumer privacy issues.

 During his time at McGeorge, Williams also worked as chief lobbyist for the State Bar of California.
 After he graduated, he and fellow graduate Jennifer Wada, '05, opened a law and lobbying firm, Wada Williams Law Group LLP, where he did both trial work and lobbying.
 He later left that position to work for Steinberg.

-At the Capitol, Williams oversees all bills considered by the Senate and helps shape them in a way that is acceptable to the Senate Democratic Caucus.
-Williams oversees about a dozen policy experts who also develop legislation themselves for introduction by Steinberg.
-He also monitors and helps to shape bills that others write.
-In addition to being the main liaison in any negotiations between the Senate, the Assembly and the governor, he writes legislation and leads bill negotiations with others, including legislative counsel, lobbyists, agencies and committee consultants.
+While at the Capitol, Williams oversaw all bills considered by the Senate and helped shape them in a way that was acceptable to the Senate Democratic Caucus.
+In addition to being the main liaison in any negotiations between the Senate, the Assembly and the governor, he wrote legislation and leads bill negotiations with others, including legislative counsel, lobbyists, agencies and committee consultants.

 Williams was hired at the Boeing Company as the Director of Government Relations in September 2014, in Seal Beach, California.
 He was appointed to the California Fish and Game Commission in June 2015.